TechnoAndy/Meals-DB/README.md

 ## Acknowledgments

--To the amazing coding partners I have come across from day 1.
-The most supportive team ever -Google
+- To the amazing coding partners I have come across from day 1.
+The most supportive team ever
--YouTube
+- Google
+- YouTube
+- [Involvement-API]
+- Meals DB]
 ## 📝 License

 This project is [MIT](./LICENSE.MD) licensed.